Andreev qubit readout from dynamic interference supercurrent

-Andreev qubits~\cite{zazunov2003andreev,chtchelkatchev2003andreev}, combining the extraordinary scalability of superconducting circuits and the compact footprint of quantum dots, offer tremendous potential for advancements in quantum science and technology~\cite{bretheau2013exciting,willsch2024observation,pita2023direct,bernard2023long,bretheau2013supercurrent,zhang2024renormalized,janvier2015coherent,tosi2019spin,hays2021coherent,wendin2021coherent}.
+\textit{Introduction} Andreev qubits~\cite{zazunov2003andreev,chtchelkatchev2003andreev}, combining the extraordinary scalability of superconducting circuits and the compact footprint of quantum dots, offer tremendous potential for advancements in quantum science and technology~\cite{bretheau2013exciting,willsch2024observation,pita2023direct,bernard2023long,bretheau2013supercurrent,zhang2024renormalized,janvier2015coherent,tosi2019spin,hays2021coherent,wendin2021coherent}.
 An exciting subject is the coherent manipulation of Andreev qubits within hybrid quantum electrodynamics architectures \cite{janvier2015coherent,tosi2019spin,canadas2021signatures,hays2020continuous,hays2021coherent,wendin2021coherent,metzger2021circuit}.
-In conventional quantum computation and information, the readout of a qubit state inherently collapses the qubit state into one of the artificially preselected basis states (e.g. the alive and dead Schrödinger’s cat states) and thus generally destroys the previously prepared quantum state and its encoded information~\cite{nielsen2010quantum}.
-The qubit-state collapse during readout follows from the thought-to-be fundamental tenet of measurements in quantum mechanics, establishing the foundations for the no-cloning theorem~\cite{wootters1982single}.
+In conventional quantum computation and information, the readout of a qubit state inherently collapses the qubit state into one of the eigenstates of the measuring operator (e.g., the alive and dead Schrödinger’s cat states) and thus generally destroys the previously prepared quantum state and its encoded information~\cite{nielsen2010quantum}.
+The qubit-state collapse during readout follows from the thought-to-be fundamental tenet of (von Neumann or projective) measurements in quantum mechanics, establishing the foundations for the no-cloning theorem~\cite{wootters1982single}.